Methodology

 Some tools intentionally do not satisfy parts of the standard because the standard does not apply to their category.

-Lazygit is interactive on purpose — it is a TUI. `find` does not emit JSON because POSIX utilities don't.
-Holding these
+Lazygit is interactive on purpose because it is a TUI. `find` does not emit JSON because POSIX utilities don't.
+Holding

-tools to checks that punish their core design produces a misleading score and a hostile leaderboard.
+these tools to audits that punish their core design produces a misleading score and a hostile leaderboard.

 `anc` v0.1.3 exposes four exception categories via `--audit-profile`.
 The exact suppression set lives in